 It is the policy of the state to protect wetlands and prevent significant adverse impacts on wetland beneficial uses caused by chemical, physical, biological, or radiological changes.
-The quality of wetlands shall be maintained to permit the propagation and maintenance of a healthy community of aquatic and terrestrial species indigenous to wetlands, preserve wildlife habitat, and support biological diversity of the landscape.
-In addition, these waters shall be suitable for boating and other forms of aquatic recreation as specified in part 7050.0222, subpart 6; general industrial use as specified in part 7050.0223, subpart 5; irrigation, use by wildlife and livestock, erosion control, groundwater recharge, low flow augmentation, storm water retention, and stream sedimentation as specified in part 7050.0224, subpart 4; and aesthetic enjoyment as specified in part 7050.0225, subpart 2.
+The quality of wetlands must be maintained to permit propagation and maintenance of a healthy community of aquatic and terrestrial species indigenous to wetlands; preserve wildlife habitat; support biological diversity of the landscape; and be suitable for erosion control, groundwater recharge, low flow augmentation, storm water retention, and stream sedimentation.
+In addition, these waters must be suitable for boating and other forms of aquatic recreation as specified in part 7050.0222, subpart 6; general industrial use as specified in part 7050.0223, subpart 2; irrigation and use by wildlife and livestock as specified in part 7050.0224, subparts 2 and 3; and aesthetic enjoyment as specified in part 7050.0225, subpart 2.

 "Physical alteration" means the dredging, filling, draining, or permanent inundating of a wetland.
 Restoring a degraded wetland by reestablishing its hydrology is not a physical alteration.

 "Wetlands" are those areas that are inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
 Wetlands generally include swamps, marshes, bogs, and similar areas.
 Constructed wetlands designed for wastewater treatment are not waters of the state.
 Wetlands must have the following attributes:

 a predominance of hydric soils;

 inundated or saturated by surface water or groundwater at a frequency and duration sufficient to support a prevalence of hydrophytic vegetation typically adapted for life in a saturated soil condition; and